wannier-developers/wannier90/docs/docs/tutorial/preliminaries.md

 libraries installed on your system: refer to your MPI manual and/or to your system administrator for further information).

-# About this tutorial {#about-this-tutorial .unnumbered}
+# About these tutorials {#about-this-tutorials .unnumbered}

-The first part of this tutorial comprises four examples taken from Refs. [@marzari-prb97; @souza-prb01]: gallium arsenide, lead, silicon and copper.
+The first part of this collection of tutorials comprises four examples taken from Refs. [@marzari-prb97; @souza-prb01]: gallium arsenide, lead, silicon and copper.
 All of the `wannier90` input files have been provided.

-The second part of the tutorial covers the generation of `wannier90` input files starting from a full electronic structure calculation.
+The second part of this collection of tutorials covers the generation of `wannier90` input files starting from a full electronic structure calculation.
 We have provided input files for the `pwscf` interface (<http://www.quantum-espresso.org>) to